 Researchers at the University of Pittsburgh in Pennsylvania pored through annual government surveys of hospitals as well as two recent medical studies.
 They looked at records from 2001 to 2005 and estimated that there were more than one million ER visits for allergic reactions during this time.

-The findings, published in the December issue of the Journal of Allergy and Clinical Immunology, show that the increase in visits is possibly due to more people seeking emergency treatment than before.
+The findings, published in the December 2010 edition of the Journal of Allergy and Clinical Immunology, show that the increase in visits is possibly due to more people seeking emergency treatment than before.
 This, according to lead researcher Sunday Clark, is important since people need to recognize that food allergy, particularly anaphylaxis, is serious and does require medical help.

 What’s more, the number of children seen in emergency rooms for food allergy has also increased.